Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 - Your customers prefer committed pricing for budgeting but your product has genuine consumption variance

-- You’re transitioning from subscription and want a bridge that doesn’t require customers to completely change how they budget
+- You’re transitioning from subscription and want a bridge that doesn’t require customers to change how they budget entirely

 For a checklist of signals that your product is ready for usage-based pricing specifically, see 5 Signs Your Business Is Ready for Usage-Based Pricing.